ska-telescope/ska-integration-test-harness/README.md

 def given_the_telescope_is_in_on_state(
     central_node_facade: TMCCentralNodeFacade,
 ):
-    """An example of a Gherkin step to set the telescope in the ON state, implemented interacting with the TMC central node facade.
+    """Example of a Gherkin step to set the telescope in the ON state, implemented interacting with the TMC central node facade.
     """
     # NOTE: the ``wait_termination=True`` flag is used to make the action